 And, when he could, would bite.

-In the first stanza of this piece the speaker begins by stating that some creature, as yet unknown to the reader, ate from his hand “every night.”
+In the first stanza of ‘Epitaph on a Hare’ the speaker begins by stating that some creature, as yet unknown to the reader, ate from his hand “every night.”
 Although there is no mention of the exact species in the text, one should easily come to the conclusion that it is a hare from context clues and the title.

 His diet was of wheaten bread,